hallvard/plantuml/releng/net.sourceforge.plantuml.composite/README.md

 ### Update GitHub pages

-That is done be the Maven build automatically, when you run `mvn clean install` on project `net.sourceforge.plantuml.composite` or the launch configuration *Build all with Maven*.
+That is done by the Maven build automatically, when you run `mvn clean install` on project `net.sourceforge.plantuml.composite` or the launch configuration *Build all with Maven*.
 Just check if the following steps were successfully done by Maven.
 If everything is as expected, push the changes to GitHub pages.